 - BSc Nursing program commenced with 20 seats in August 2009, enhanced to 30 subsequently

-- Merger of the August and February intakes of 75 into one batch of 150 with effect from 1st August 2010.
+- The merger of the August and February intakes of 75 into one batch of 150 with effect from 1st August 2010.

 - Commencement of DM (Cardiology) program in Feb 2013

-- Addition of a number of ultra-modern speciality services including NICU, Neuro Surgery, Linear Accelerator, Spiral CT Scan, MRI etc. in the Manipal Teaching Hospital and continuous upgradation of existing hospital services which include addition of latest equipments e.g. Phaco in the Ophthalmology dept, ICU’s equipped with Ventilators and Monitors etc.
+- Addition of a number of ultra-modern specialty services including NICU, Neuro Surgery, Linear Accelerator, Spiral CT Scan, MRI, etc. in the Manipal Teaching Hospital and continuous up gradation of existing hospital services which include the addition of latest equipments e.g. Phaco in the Ophthalmology Dept, ICU’s equipped with Ventilators and Monitors etc.

 - No capitation fee – a remarkable achievement in the field of medical education

 - International Students and Faculty Members at the Campus – Since its inception, the college has been attracting international students and the number is increasing every year in view of the global teaching standards employed at MCOMS.
 The college has also been successful in attracting international faculty members.

 - A large number of graduates are placed at various prominent international health care institutions after passing out the international medical licensing exams e.g. USMLE & PLAB with scores up to 99%.

 - An institution of the Manipal Education and Medical Group (MEMG), Nepal

 - Affiliated to the Kathmandu University, Dhulikhel, Nepal